jhtkoo0426/Portfolio-v2/docs/README.md

 ![Alt](app/src/media/portfolio-landing.png)

 ## Local Deployment
+If you do not have Node.js and npm installed, please refer to [this document](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).
 1. Navigate to the portfolio app directory
     ```
     cd app
     ```
-2. Install and use the correct version of Node using <a href="https://github.com/nvm-sh/nvm">NVM</a>
+2. Install and use the correct version of Node using [NVM](https://github.com/nvm-sh/nvm)
     ```
     nvm install
     ```